agadiffe/WindowsMize/README.md

 ## Description
 PowerShell script to automate and customize the settings of Windows, remove bloatware, minimize telemetry, disable services & scheduled tasks, and various other tweaks.

-This script is made for Windows 11.
-Almost all of the tweaks/settings works for Windows 10, but not everything.
+This script is easily customizable, maintainable and scalable.
+It's designed for Windows 11.
+Almost all of the tweaks/settings also work on Windows 10.

-It's a fully non-interactive script, so make sure to review all of the tweaks/settings before running it.
+This is a fully non-interactive script, so make sure to review everything before running it.
+The active tweaks/settings are selectable at the bottom of the script.

 ## Usage
 This script requires 'PowerShell Core' and must be run as Administrator.

-1. Install 'PowerShell Core'
+1. Install 'PowerShell Core'.
     ```powershell
     PS> winget install --exact --id 'Microsoft.PowerShell'
     ```